1. Home

 5. Add or remove users

 Terminus currently doesn’t support auto-provisioning or de-provisioning of users.
-You may need manage them in two places:
+You may need to manage them in two places:

-• Your identity provider: Follow the instructions of your identity provider on how to add or remove users to access Terminus application
+• Your identity provider: Follow the instructions of your identity provider on how to add or remove users to access the Terminus application

 • In Terminus: When adding a user in Terminus, use the same email address as they have in your identity provider.
 It will be used to match the identity between these two systems.